grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 Bastian was climbing up through the hatch into the sonar compartment when Gregory reported to Percy that the _Prospect_ was losing buoyancy in the bow again.
 Percy had already known it through the feeling of the angle of the deck against her feet, but the thought had yet to register itself in the conscious part of her mind.

-Percy looked down and saw Bastian standing at the foot of the ladder up to the control room.
+Percy looked down and saw Bastian standing at the foot of the ladder to the control room.
 "Bastian, get up here.
-Gregory, before you hit the rack, go down to the fucking cargo hold and check on our welded split in the pressure hull --- fucking money is that it has opened up again with that last little tussle."
+Gregory, before you hit the rack, go down to the fucking cargo hold and check on our welded split in the pressure hull --- fucking money is that it has opened up yet fucking again with that last little boneshaker."

-A few minutes later Gregory's voice came crackling over the PA radio in the control room.
+A few minutes later Gregory's voice came crackling over the PA speaker above Percy's head in the control room.
 "Fuck Captain Percy, you're right.
 Those welds are failing.
-There's already about a fucking foot of water in the bilge."
+There's already about a foot of fucking water in the bilge."

-"Fuck me!"
-Said Percy.
+"Fuck me again!" said Percy.
 She leaned over the trim control panel and flipped on the forward bilge pumps and slid the power controllers up to maximum.
 As the bilges ramped up, the higher-pitched hum of their small but powerful electric motors passed through the hull and lay down on top of the bass hum of the main drive motors.
 Bastian looked up at Percy with a doubtful look, but didn't express his doubt verbally.

-"Sylvia," Hemi's voice floated up from below, "whatever hope we have of the sub with the ram not tracking us is gone if you are going to run the bilge pumps."
+"Sylvia," Hemi's voice floated up from below, "whatever hope we have of the _Grackle_ not tracking us is gone if you are going to run the bilge pumps at max like that."

 "Well, we're not going to fuck around with sinking again Hemi.
 I've had too many fucking close calls with getting sucked down the hole recently.
 We'll just have to figure out some other fucking tactic."

 For the next few hours Hemi carefully tracked the pursuing sub on sonar.
-He grew ever more sure that they were back on the _Prospect's_ track and were gaining ground once again.
+He grew ever more sure that the _Grackle_ was back on the _Prospect's_ track and was gaining ground once again.
 Percy nervously watched the battery gauges as the needles dipped slowly down into the areas marked with red cross-hatching.
 The relatively fast speed they had kept up now combined with the added draw of the bilge pumps to leave them with terrifyingly little battery power.

 Captain Percy had run out of ideas though.
 She just let the _Prospect_ run, leaning her weight from an overhead strap while she smoked.
 Hemi continued directing Bastian to make occasional adjustments to steer clear of dangerous objects in the water.

+[//]: # (--- EDITED TO HERE ---)

+[//]: # (2k words from last EDIT point)

 It was just starting to seem to Percy that perhaps there were fewer calls up from Hemi for course adjustments when the needles on the battery gauges suddenly dipped down into the solid red zone and then fell onto their zero needles, flat and lifeless.
 The sound of the electric drive motors died away with them.
 And just a second after that the higher pitched whine of the forward bilge pumps died away too.